-Nigeria’s Tax-To-GDP Ratio rises to 11%
+Nigeria’s Tax-To-GDP ratio rises to 11%

 Nigeria’s Tax-to-GDP (Gross Domestic Product) ratio rose to 10.86 percent in 2021.

-The new ratio followed a joint-review of 2010 to 2021 data by the National Bureau of Statistics (NBS), FIRS and the Federal Ministry of finance, according to a statement by Johannes Wojuola, the Special Adviser on Media and Communication to the Chairman of the FIRS, Mr. Muhammad Nami, this afternoon.
+The new ratio followed a joint-review of 2010 to 2021 data by the National Bureau of Statistics (NBS), FIRS and the Federal Ministry of finance, according to a statement by Johannes Wojuola, the Special Adviser on Media and Communication to the Chairman of the FIRS, Mr. Muhammad Nami, yesterday.

 Recall that in the last 12 years, Nigeria’s Tax-to-GDP hovered between 5% to 6%.

-Tax-to-GDP ratio is a measure of a nation’s tax revenue relative to the size of her economy as measured by Gross Domestic Product (GDP).
+Tax-to-GDP ratio is a measure of a nation’s tax revenue relative to the size of her economy as measured by the GDP.

 The FIRS boss was quoted as saying, “The revision took into account revenue items hitherto not previously included in the computations; particularly, relevant revenue collected by other agencies of government.”